-See also: Arizona Health Care Cost Containment System, Arizona Department of Environmental Quality, Vehicle Emissions Inspection Program
+See also: Arizona Health Care Cost Containment System, Arizona Department of Environmental Quality, Radiation Regulatory Agency, Radiation Regulatory Hearing Board, Medical Radiologic Technology Board of Examiners, and the Vehicle Emissions Inspection Program.

 The Arizona Department of Health Services was established in 1973.
 Current statutory authority is found at A.R.S. §§36-101 et seq.